shalaka198/ToyRobot/README.md

 `docker start -i robot`

+## Running Tests
+1. In terminal, navigate to directory containing Dockerfile.
+In this project navigate to ToyRobotSolution directory
+2. Run python command in the terminal
+`python .\start_tests.py`

 ## Assumptions
 - User input is not constrained to be uppercase
 - User input can include whitespace; my app removes whitespace and capitalises instruction before proceeding to next steps